 - Sacral — 4

 Human skeleton altogether contains 213 bones.
-Which of these are the 6 bones?
+Which of the following are exactly 6 in number?

 - Neck vertebrae

 - Ear ossicles